DigitalFuturesOCADU/YouveBeenNotified/README.md

 - Creating keyframe-based animations for smooth motion control
 - Using the LED Matrix for debugging and visualization

-The library combines time-based triggers with smooth animation capabilities, allowing you to create sophisticated interactive projects with minimal code.
+The library combines time-based triggers with keyframe animation capabilities, allowing you to create complex kinetic projects.

 ## Installing the Library